-Daemen College offers a Student Health Insurance Plan that is compliant with the Affordable Care Act (ACA) and provides affordable, comprehensive insurance benefits with low prescription costs, telehealth, telecounseling and more!
-Any student taking 6 or more credits is eligible to enroll and eligible students who enroll can purchase insurance for their dependents.
-For more information on deadlines to enroll, cost and coverage, visit daemen.edu/healthservices and click on Health Insurance.
+\International students are required to enroll in a PGH Global Care Health Insurance (with at least basic level coverage) or the Daemen College Student Health Insurance plan to ensure they have essential coverage while in the United States.
+Daemen College offers a Student Health Insurance Plan through United Healthcare.
+The plan is compliant with the Affordable Care Act and provides affordable, comprehensive insurance benefits with low prescription costs, telehealth & telecounseling services.
+Any student taking 6 credits or more is eligible to enroll and eligible students who do enroll may also insure their dependents.
+For more information, visit daemen.edu/insurancel.